A Growing Public-Health Challenge

 Why Aging Policy Matters

 Aging policy shapes how communities, institutions, and governments support older adults.
-Federal and local initiatives push for:

 • Support for intergenerational initiatives that strengthen social cohesion